 Open source/ open data/ open community¶

-Hydrological processes are split up in: - initialization phase - dynamic phase, where the model runs through the time period
+Hydrological processes are split up: - initialization phase, where static, non-temporal data are read - dynamic phase, where the model runs through the time period

 FAIR software refers to research software that adheres to the Findable, Accessible, Interoperable, and Reusable principles, adapted from data management to make software easier for humans and machines to discover, use, and share.